 Complete the UAMS MBSR Registration and Consent Online Submission Form

-If you encounter any issues related to the submission of this form, feel free to email the UAMS Mindfulness Program at UAMSMindfulnessProgram@uams.edu.
+If you encounter any issues related to the submission of this form, feel free to email the UAMS Mindfulness Program UAMSMindfulnessProgram@uams.edu.

 If you have questions about the course content, benefits, side effects, informed consent or other course related matters please email the Program Instructor, Dr. Pele Yu, at FBYu@uams.edu and expect a reply within 48-72 hours.